 Next, I drilled 2 holes for the fence clamps on my drill press.
 Using my metal chop saw I cut an unused and unwanted steel spanner to the size.
 I eased its edges after the cut was done, and cut a recess in the jig for it.
 The width of the blade was exactly the same as the thickness of that spanner, which was 2.8 mm (7/64 inches).
 I was trying to install the pin with hot glue, but that didn’t work.
 Eventually, I used PVA glue and that worked like magic.

 Next, I attached the plywood foot, without regard for the proper (2.8 mm) distance or gap, I left it intentionally smaller, made a cut and removed the excess material.
 But the jig itself was clamped to the fence at the right position as I used a metal spanner off-cut as a spacer to move the pin away from the blade.

 I tested the jig straight away and it seemed to be working well.
 Finger joints were nice and tight.
 All the materials intended to use with this jig will be bigger/thicker than the size of the metal pin.
 It’s not one for all and all for one.

 The jig looked good while attached to the sledge.
 When unattached – a little funny or skinny on its own.

-And without clamps it looked hilarious, it was just 2 wooden pieces and 1 metal bar.
-The holes in plywood foot were even drilled a couple years ago, and countersunk for another project.
+And without clamps, it looked hilarious, it was just 2 wooden pieces and 1 metal bar.
+The holes in the plywood foot were even drilled a couple of years ago, and countersunk for another project.
 That’s why there are 3 of them and not 2.
 Re-using and upcycling everything.